rahulkmr123/bike-sharing-case-study/README.md

 ## General Information
-A US bike-sharing provider BoomBikes has recently suffered considerable dips in their revenues due to the ongoing Corona pandemic.
-The company is finding it very difficult to sustain in the current market scenario.
-So, it has decided to come up with a mindful business plan to be able to accelerate its revenue as soon as the ongoing lockdown comes to an end, and the economy restores to a healthy state.

-The company wants to know:
-Which variables are significant in predicting the demand for shared bikes.
-How well those variables describe the bike demands
+BoomBikes, a US bike-sharing provider, has faced revenue drops due to the COVID-19 pandemic.
+To recover, they aim to understand the factors affecting bike demand post-lockdown.
+They seek to identify significant variables predicting bike demand and how well these variables describe the demand.

+## Business Goal:
+Model the demand for shared bikes using available independent variables.
+This model will help management understand demand dynamics and adjust business strategies to meet customer expectations and capture new market opportunities.

 ## Conclusions